Head to Head Contrast: Ubiquiti (UI) and Its Rivals

-Ubiquiti (NASDAQ:UI – Get Rating) is one of 66 publicly-traded companies in the “Radio & t.v. communications equipment” industry, but how does it compare to its competitors?
-We will compare Ubiquiti to related businesses based on the strength of its risk, valuation, institutional ownership, profitability, earnings, analyst recommendations and dividends.
+Ubiquiti (NASDAQ:UI – Get Rating) is one of 66 public companies in the “Radio & t.v. communications equipment” industry, but how does it weigh in compared to its rivals?
+We will compare Ubiquiti to related companies based on the strength of its profitability, valuation, earnings, analyst recommendations, dividends, risk and institutional ownership.

+4.1% of Ubiquiti shares are held by institutional investors.
+Comparatively, 47.1% of shares of all “Radio & t.v. communications equipment” companies are held by institutional investors.
+90.1% of Ubiquiti shares are held by company insiders.
+Comparatively, 20.6% of shares of all “Radio & t.v. communications equipment” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Dividends